zzahid1/scala-bad-practices/README.md

 ## Design

 - use a mutable API: if you can avoid mutability, if you must, do it locally but never rely on mutability in your API
+- when designing API, forcing consumers to inherit from classes instead of exposing static methods (should be the last resort)
+- prefer type classes over inheritance to encourage separation of data type and behavior (Orient Mapper example)

 ## WTF